Tofino's Chef Paul Moran is the new Top Chef Canada winner.

 Were you a fan of Top Chef Canada before your season?

 Yeah, I’ve always been a fan of Top Chef Canada, and even before that when the American version had started I always wanted to get on there as soon as I saw the first season.
 I have actually applied to be on Top Chef France.
 I made it through the second round of casting there, but I didn’t make it on the show.
 So yeah, it’s been a dream for a while.

 What’s the greatest piece of advice you received leading up to Top Chef Canada?

-Not one thing that really sticks out, I think somebody told me before I [went on] to “just be you.”
+Not one thing that really sticks out, I think somebody told me before I to "just be you."
 I think somebody else on the show told me before the show to not worry about the cameras.
 Both pieces of advice were helpful.

 Was it nerve racking?
 Were you able to watch all of the episodes?

 It was enjoyable to watch them, I guess because I already knew the outcome.
 There were a few episodes that I stopped watching where I was in the bottom, or the way it had been edited—I didn’t come off the best.
 All in all, it was an enjoyable experience to watch.
 It was a lot of fun.